George W. Barber

 George W. Barber (a.k.a.
 George Barber Jr.) is an American businessman, real estate developer and philanthropist from Alabama.

 Early life

 Barber's father, George Warren Barber, founded Barber Dairies in the 1930s.
 It became the largest dairy company in Alabama.
 His father promoted the use of pasteurized milk in the United States.

 Career

 Barber was a racecar driver.
 Later, he was a real estate developer and served as the Chairman of Barber Dairies.
+In 2012, artist Mark Cline, commissioned by Barber, designed and built the Bamahenge monument.
+It was installed at George's Barber Marina.
 In 1998, he sold the family business to Dean Foods.
-In 2003, he established Barber Motorsports Park in Leeds, near Birmingham.
+In 2003, he established Barber Motorsports Park in Birmingham, Alabama.

 Motorcycle collection

 Barber started collecting motorcycles in the 1970s.
 It is "the world's largest collection of motorcycles," and it is in the Guinness Book of Records with more than 1,400 motorcycles covering all timelines from vintage to modern.
 He was inducted into the Motorcycle Hall of Fame in 2014.